-High-quality mathematics materials are coherent and aligned to the MCCRS for Mathematics to support effective teaching and learning experiences that foster conceptual understanding, problem-solving skills, and application of grade-level/course mathematical concepts across various domains and contexts.
+High-quality mathematics materials are coherent and aligned to the MCCRS for Mathematics to support effective teaching and learning experiences that foster conceptual understanding, problem-solving skills, and application of high school course mathematical concepts across various domains and contexts.
 To determine the Gateway rating, educators use evidence gathered from the instructional materials to score indicators related to each criterion.

-- Criterion 1.1 (1a 1d): Alignment and Accuracy Materials adequately address the MCCRS for Mathematics. - Criterion 1.2 (1e 1j): Learning Progressions and Coherence Materials attend to the learning progressions emphasized in the standards, so that the curriculum is coherent both within grades and across grade bands and are coherent and consistent with the progressions in the MCCRS for Mathematics.
+- Criterion 1.1 (1a 1c): Alignment and Accuracy Materials adequately address the MCCRS for Mathematics. - Criterion 1.2 (1d-1i): Learning Progressions and Coherence

+Materials attend to the learning progressions emphasized in the standards, so that the curriculum is coherent both within grades and across grade bands and are coherent and consistent with the progressions in the MCCRS for Mathematics.

-Chiefon T.T.
-ALIGNMENT AND ACCURACY CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Materials adequately Materials focus strongly where the grade-level/course standards focus . address the MCCRS for Mathematics.
-1a.
-(Non-Negotiable) Materials address ALL grade-level/course content within Math & YOU is 100% aligned to the Mississippi standards for mathematics.
-Please view the provided correlation documents 16 possible points the MCCRS for Mathematics, including the grade-level major work (focus) and the supporting or additional content.
-(4 points) for a complete analysis.
+Criterion 1.1: ALIGNMENT AND ACCURACY CRITERIA INDICATORS OF SUPERIOR QUALITY PUBLISHER RESPONSE Materials adequately Materials focus strongly on where the high school course standards focus . address the MCCRS for Mathematics.
+10 possible points 1a.
+(Non-Negotiable) Materials address ALL grade-level/course content within the MCCRS for Mathematics, including the MCCRS for Mathematics Widely Applicable as Prerequisites for a Range of College Majors, Postsecondary Programs, and Careers and the supporting or additional content.
+(4 points) Math & YOU is 100% aligned to the Mississippi standards for mathematics.
+Please view the provided correlation documents for a complete analysis.
+Does Not Meet: Score 0; STOP REVIEW

 1b.
-(Non-Negotiable) ALL materials' lessons/unit objectives or outcomes align with the required skills and knowledge as outlined in the grade- level/course MCCRS for Mathematics.
-(4 points) Math & YOU is 100% aligned to the Mississippi standards for mathematics.
+(Non-Negotiable) ALL materials' lessons/unit objectives or outcomes align with the required skills and knowledge as outlined in the high school course MCCRS for Mathematics.
+(4 points)

+Math & YOU is 100% aligned to the Mississippi standards for mathematics.
 Please view the provided correlation documents for a complete analysis.